-This component allows you to send triggers to a parallel port or to a LabJack device.
+This component allows you to send triggers to a parallel port, USB2TTL8, or LabJack U3 device.

 An example usage would be in EEG experiments to set the port to 0 when no stimuli are present and then set it to an identifier value for each stimulus synchronised to the start/stop of that stimulus.
 In that case you might set the Start data to be $ID (with ID being a column in your conditions file) and set the Stop Data to be 0.